writethedocs/www/docs/topics.rst

 - |:movie_camera:| `Adventures in setting up a knowledge system for a research group </videos/prague/2021/adventures-in-setting-up-a-knowledge-system-for-a-research-group-victor-sluiter/>`__
 - |:movie_camera:| `How to be an Avante-Garde Guinea Pig: Building Better Content through Experimentation, Community-building, and Loud Squeaks </videos/prague/2020/how-to-be-an-avante-garde-guinea-pig-building-better-content-through-experimentation-community-building-and-loud-squeaks-jessica-valasek-estenssoro/>`__
 - |:movie_camera:| `Everyone’s a player (in a mid-90s MUD) </videos/australia/2020/everyone-s-a-player-in-a-mid-90s-mud-kenzie-woodbridge/>`__
+- |:movie_camera:| `Documenting for Open Source </videos/portland/2019/documenting-for-open-source-shannon-crabill/>`__
+- |:movie_camera:| `Defying the Status Quo: How a grassroots effort can transform an organization </videos/portland/2019/defying-the-status-quo-how-a-grassroots-effort-can-transform-an-organization-jodie-putrino/>`__
+- |:movie_camera:| `Sponsored Talk: Documentation for Good: Knowledge as a tool for equity and inclusion </videos/portland/2019/documentation-for-good-riona-macnamara/>`__
 - |:newspaper:| `Promoting plain language </blog/newsletter-november-2018/#promoting-plain-language>`__
 - |:newspaper:| `Common misconceptions about docs </blog/newsletter-august-2018/#common-misconceptions-about-documentation>`__
 - |:movie_camera:| `Who Writes the Docs? </videos/portland/2018/who-writes-the-docs-beth-aitman/>`__